Keryn Shane, MA, LPC

 I earned a Master's degree in Social Work (MSW) from Stony Brook University and am a fully licensed clinical social worker (LCSW) in the State of New Jersey.
 I have been providing direct care services to individuals, families, and couples from kids age 10+ through adult years in an office, school, in-home, and foster care setting since 2000.
 I have served as an adjunct professor of Suicide Prevention at Monmouth University, hold a clinical Supervisor certificate in Social Work practice and offer meaningful private supervision upon request.

 "Never underestimate the power of the human spirit"

 I am Judy DeFrancesco.
 I am a member of the American Counseling Association and I bring 20 years of providing adults and children with behavioral and substance abuse related issues in both agency and outreach settings.
 Due to my professional experience within various agencies, I have vast knowledge of government and social networks including child welfare, courts, schools and mental health systems.

 Bethany Hall, Administrator

 My name is Bethany Hall.
-I have worked in different capacities within the mental health and substance abuse feild in various states for the past 6 years.
-I moved to NJ from Hawaii and recently joined Thompson Therapy Group as an intergrative part of our administrative team.
+I have worked in different capacities within the mental health and substance abuse field in various states for the past 8 years.
+I moved to New Jersey and joined Thompson Therapy Group as an integrative part of their administrative team.